aionnetwork/aion-docs/aion-node/kernel/command-line/_index.en.md

 # Command Line

-From a terminal, you can interact with Aion though the command line interface which offers the following options:
+From a terminal, you can interact with Aion though the command line interface by running `./aion.sh`.
+The following options are **completely optional**, and are not required for the kernel to execute:

 ```bash
 Usage: ./aion.sh [OPTIONS] [ARGUMENTS]